joshuataylor/snowflake-notes/snowsight.md

 # Snowsight

-This document aims to provide information about how to work with Snowsight, where the primary usecase is working with Worksheets (previously called [Numeracy](https://www.snowflake.com/blog/numeracy-investing-in-our-query-ui/)).
+This document aims to provide information about how to work with Snowsight, where the primary use case is working with Worksheets (previously called [Numeracy](https://www.snowflake.com/blog/numeracy-investing-in-our-query-ui/)).

 For everything else that Snowsight offers such as database information, activity, query history, task history etc - you can use SQL to query these directly instead of relying on internal APIs.

-## Worksheets Actions
+## Snowsight UI

 You can perform the following actions for Worksheets: